 I was most intrigued by the Gothic window (visible in first and last pics) and the many little hooks, just about discernible below.

-Googling revealed that there was a room for a toll collector within the bridge which explains the window, though how he got in there is not so clear.
+Googling revealed that there was a room for a toll collector within the bridge.
+This explains the window, though how a person got in there is not so clear.
 Either the door has been sealed or there was something Rapunzel-like going on.
-Local legend has it that the room was used by the Earl to entertain young ladies so perhaps it was kept semi-secret.
+Local legend has it that the room was used by the (married) Earl to entertain young ladies so perhaps it was kept semi-secret.
 The hooks remain a mystery.

 In summary: go visit the Bridge of Alvah; it’s well worth the two mile trek.
 Not an Orc in sight!